leotrs/glee/README.md

 This library can be used in two different ways.
 It can be directly imported for use within your Python application using `import glee`.
-For an example of this kind of usage see `Example.ipynb`.
+For an example of this kind of usage see `GLEE example usage.ipynb`.

 It can also be used from the command line by executing `python glee.py
 <args>`.
 Running `python glee.py -h` will show an explanation of the